JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_migration.md

 <!-- Copyright 2000-2024 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

-# Migration Guide from Gradle IntelliJ Plugin
+# Migrating from Gradle IntelliJ Plugin

 <link-summary>IntelliJ Platform Gradle Plugin 2.x migration guide from Gradle IntelliJ Plugin 1.x</link-summary>